-Habitat-altering activities such as agriculture, forestry, marine construction, levy maintenance, shoreline armoring, dredging, hydropower operations and new development can reduce prey available to Southern Residents.
+Habitat-altering activities such as agriculture, forestry, marine construction, levy maintenance, shoreline armoring, dredging, hydropower operations and new development can reduce prey available to SRKWs in the action area.
 Many of these activities have a federal nexus and have undergone section 7 consultation.
 Those actions have all met the standard of not jeopardizing the continued existence of the listed salmonids or adversely modifying their critical habitat, or if they did not meet that standard, NMFS identified reasonable and prudent alternatives.
-In addition, the environmental baseline is influenced by many actions that pre-date the salmonid listings and that have substantially degraded salmon habitat and lowered natural production of Puget Sound Chinook salmon.
+In addition, the environmental baseline is influenced by many actions that pre-date the salmonid listings and that have substantially degraded salmon habitat and lowered natural production of

+Puget Sound Chinook salmon.
+In fact, Chinook salmon currently available to the whales are still below their pre-ESA listing levels, largely due to these past activities that pre-date the salmon listings.
 Since the Southern Residents were listed, federal agencies have consulted on impacts to the whales in addition to salmonids, including impacts to available prey.

-In 2014, NMFS finalized its biological opinion on the operation and maintenance of the Mud Mountain Dam project (NMFS 2014c).
+In 2014, NMFS finalized its biological opinion on the operation and maintenance of the Mud Mountain Dam project (NMFS 2014d).
 The opinion concluded that the proposed action would jeopardize the continued existence of Puget Sound Chinook salmon, Puget Sound steelhead, and Southern Resident killer whales and would adversely modify or destroy their designated critical habitats.
 We have also previously consulted on the effects of flood insurance on Southern Residents.
-NMFS' biological opinion on the National Flood Insurance Program in Washington State-Puget Sound region concluded that the action was likely to jeopardize the continued existence of the Puget Sound Chinook salmon ESU, and that the potential extinction of this ESU in the long-term jeopardized the continued existence of Southern Residents (NMFS 2008f).
-We recently consulted on the Howard Hanson Dam, Operations, and Maintenance (NMFS 2019a).
+NMFS' biological opinion on the National Flood Insurance Program in Washington State-Puget Sound region concluded that the action was likely to jeopardize the continued existence of the Puget Sound Chinook salmon ESU, and that the potential extinction of this ESU in the long-term jeopardized the continued existence of SRKW (NMFS 2008g).
+For these consultations, RPAs were identified in order to avoid jeopardy and not adversely modify or destroy designated critical habitat (NMFS 2008d; 2014d).
+We recently consulted on the Howard Hanson Dam, Operations, and Maintenance (NMFS 2019e).
 The opinion concluded that the proposed action would jeopardize the continued existence of Puget Sound Chinook salmon, Puget Sound steelhead, and Southern Resident killer whales.
-For these consultations, RPAs were identified in order to avoid jeopardy and not adversely modify or destroy designated critical habitat (NMFS 2008f; 2014c).
+For these consultations, RPAs were identified in order to avoid jeopardy and not adversely modify or destroy designated critical habitat (NMFS 2008g; 2014d; 2019e).